Integrated Data Models

 Solve a Big Challenge

-This campaign addresses the scientific challenge of advancing data and metadata standards to enhance interoperability, accessibility, and scientific discovery on large-scale automated platforms, starting from EMSL's revolutionary AMP2 automated platform.
+This campaign addresses the scientific challenge of advancing data and metadata standards to enhance interoperability, accessibility, and scientific discovery on large-scale automated platforms, starting with EMSL’s new AMP2 automated platform.

-The current gaps in standardized metadata, infrastructure usability, and adherence to FAIR (findable, accessible, interoperable, reusable) principles impede collaborative research and biotechnology advancements.
-By leveraging community engagement, this campaign will prioritize and implement high-impact extensions to the AMP2 metadata schema, focusing on critical needs such as detailed sample provenance, anaerobe-specific experimental conditions, and ontology alignments.
-These extensions will ensure compatibility with existing EMSL systems and maximize the utility of AMP2-generated data, supporting integration with legacy datasets and external ontologies.
-By resolving these challenges, the campaign will deliver a validated metadata schema and foundational infrastructure that empowers researchers to conduct transformative studies in sustainable biotechnology development and other multidisciplinary domains.
+Across the broader biotechnology field, insufficient metadata standardization, limited infrastructure usability, and inconsistent adoption of FAIR principles—findability, accessibility, interoperability, and reusability—impede collaborative research and advances.
+By leveraging community engagement, this campaign will prioritize and implement high-impact extensions to the existing metadata schema, focusing on critical AMP2 needs such as detailed sample provenance, pre-culturing steps, and anaerobe-specific experimental conditions.
+Building on the existing data model and metadata framework at EMSL will ensure compatibility with existing EMSL systems and maximize the utility of AMP2-generated data.
+The campaign will deliver a validated metadata schema and foundational infrastructure that empowers researchers to conduct transformative studies in sustainable biotechnology development and other multidisciplinary domains.

 Expected Campaign Outcomes

-After incorporating community-prioritized extensions into the AMP2 data model and metadata schema, they will be validated against 2–3 representative AMP2 use cases (also decided with community input).
-Documentation and example templates will be provided to users upon the conclusion of the campaign.
+After incorporating community-prioritized extensions into the AMP2 data model and metadata schema, they will be validated against representative AMP2 use cases identified with community input.

-Key stakeholders will be engaged through workshops and targeted outreach.
-Feedback will be systematically incorporated, and comprehensive documentation (including user guides and schema definitions) will be published to support adoption and future development.
+Key stakeholders will be engaged through workshops and ongoing targeted outreach (for example, via hackathons with our BER partners at BRIDGE, or virtual exchanges with those developing similar schemata in parallel).
+Feedback will be systematically incorporated, and comprehensive documentation, including user guides and schema definitions, will be made public to support others’ ability to understand and access AMP2 data.

 Advance Your Research